Tylenol Autism Lawsuit

 Other Excluding Factors

-The following is a list of other facts or circumstances our lawyers have that may exclude prospective Tylenol autism lawsuit.
+The following is a list of other facts or circumstances our lawyers have that may exclude prospective Tylenol autism lawsuits.

 • If the mother suffered one or more of the following complications during pregnancy: